EternityForest/KaithemAutomation/kaithem/src/docs/help.md

 Render takes the optional parameter called unit, that specifies a unit to associate, like "Volts" or "Hz" or such, and the optional parameter label, which specifies a label such as "CH1 Voltage"

+The constructor takes an optional "unit" parameter, which is a string like "m" that describes the native unit of the meter.

+It also takes a parameter displayUnits, which describe what units should be displayed.
+It is a pipe-separated list without spaces.

 #### kaithem.widgets.Slider(\*\*kwargs)